docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 `app.project.item(index).exportAsMotionGraphicsTemplate(doOverWriteFileIfExisting, file_path)`

-#### NOTE
-This functionality was added in After Effects 15.0 (CC 2018)
+?> **Note:** This functionality was added in After Effects 15.0 (CC 2018)

 **Description**

 Exports the composition as a Motion Graphics template.
 Returns true if the Motion Graphics template is successfully exported, false otherwise.

-The name in the Essential Graphics panel is used for the file name of the Motion Graphics template (ex., “My Template.mogrt”).
+The name in the Essential Graphics panel is used for the file name of the Motion Graphics template (ex., "My Template.mogrt").
 Use the `motionGraphicsTemplateName` attribute to set the name.

 Optionally specify the path to the folder where the Motion Graphics template file is saved.
-If not specified, the file will be saved in the current user’s Motion Graphics Templates folder:
+If not specified, the file will be saved in the current user's Motion Graphics Templates folder:

 ```text
 macOS: /Users/<name>/Library/Application Support/Adobe/Common/Motion Graphics Templates/